oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

 With row-level signing, Oracle Blockchain Tables allow each row to carry a digital signature tied to a registered certificate.
 This adds a critical layer of assurance: that the contents of the row were reviewed and signed by an authorized identity.

-Blockchain Tables further supports delegate signatures, allowing a trusted user to sign on behalf of another, and countersignatures, which are exclusive to table owners — enabling them to cryptographically affirm and endorse signed rows for added trust and authenticity.
+Blockchain Tables further support delegate signatures, allowing a trusted user to sign on behalf of another, and countersignatures, which are exclusive to table owners — enabling them to cryptographically affirm and endorse signed rows for added trust and authenticity.
 These layered trust mechanisms provide enhanced accountability in collaborative or multi-tenant environments.

 This lab guides you through setting up Oracle Wallets, registering certificates, and using SQLcl commands to sign and verify rows — empowering you to build Blockchain Tables that don’t just protect data from change, but also verify its authenticity.